-Replacing any public sidewalk and roads.
+- Replacing any public sidewalk and roads.

 The owner will remain responsible for internal plumbing/ fixtures, repairs/replacement of private sidewalks, driveways, trees, decorative landscaping, shrubs or structures (including decks).
 All breaks less than 1 metre from the structure are considered part of the structure, and the cost for their repair remains the responsibility of the homeowner.

 The special service includes residential properties and class 40 institutional properties with a one-inch water line or less.
-Commercial, rental complexes, apartment buildings and unserviced vacant lots are excluded.
+Commercial properties, rental complexes, apartment buildings and unserviced vacant lots are excluded.

 The levy will be calculating using the prior year’s actual expense plus a 2% inflationary factor.
-It is estimated that there are 3,240 properties within the City of Thompson that will be included in the levy.
+It is estimated that there are 3,240 properties within the City of Thompson that are covered by the levy.
 This means the levy fluctuates up and down.

 Why is the levy useful?

-The average service break repair costs roughly $6,000 to repair, and can cost up to $15, 000 depending on the complexity of excavation and repair work.
-The service levy helps reduce the risk of aging infrastructure to an individual homeowner by distributing the cost of repairs across the entire community.
+The average service line break repair costs roughly $6,000 to repair, and can cost up to $15, 000 depending on the complexity of excavation and repair work.
+The service levy helps reduce the risk of aging infrastructure to an individual homeowner by spreading the cost of repairs across the entire community.

-The city provides full-service service break repairs, and the levy simplifies the repair process.
-Unlike private insurance, it also does not go up and down based on your personal claim history.
-Repairs within the levy parameters will also never be denied coverage.
+The city provides service line break repairs, and the levy simplifies the repair process.
+Unlike private insurance costs, the levy does not go up and down based on your personal claim history.
+Repairs within the levy by-law parameters will also never be denied coverage.